 Any income from employment is likely to put your eligibility for SSI at risk, but income from employment may or may not affect SSDI eligibility.
 A disability advocate or attorney can help you understand how working in particular kinds of jobs or a certain number of hours may affect your eligibility.

-Tip #2: Apply for Other Types of Support
+Tip #2: Apply for Other Types of Support While Waiting For Disability

 While you wait for disability benefits to be approved, consider seeking assistance through other local, state, and federal support programs.
 These may include: